This article is reviewed by an expert

 Conclusion

 Although these home stye treatments are effective, you should follow other precautions to ensure healing.
 Remember to avoid wearing makeup, contact lenses, or sharing towels until your stye heals completely.
-Also, wash your hands frequently and avoid touching your eyes to prevent spreading the infection.
+Also, wash your hands frequently and avoid touching your eyes to prevent the spread of the infection.
 If your stye does not improve within a week or if you have severe symptoms such as fever, vision problems, or eyelid drooping, you should see a doctor for medical treatment.

 FAQs